PhotonVision/photonvision-docs/source/docs/hardware/supportedhardware.rst

 -----------------
 * Pi Camera Module V1 and V2

-  * The V1 is strongly preferred over the V2 due to the V2 having undesireable FOV choices.
+  * The V1 is strongly preferred over the V2 due to the V2 having undesirable FOV choices.

 * USB Cameras

-  * Recomended: Microsoft LifeCam HD-3000 (available from AndyMark)
+  * Recommended: Microsoft LifeCam HD-3000 (available from AndyMark)

   * Most Logitech cameras (specifically the Logitech C270 HD Webcam (PN: 960-000694)) will not work with PhotonVision.
 The PS3Eye needs a workaround to be usable, for more information see :ref:`our Known Issues page <docs/other/known-issues:Hardware Issues>`